SHIFT – Culture Beyond the Norm

 The conversation brings together actors from various sectors of the cultural field and other relevant organizations to provide the audience with insights into how institutions work with inclusion and audience development.
 It is an opportunity to listen, be inspired, and gain different perspectives on how culture can be made accessible to more people.

-The conversation will be conducted in Swedish.
+The conversation will be in Swedish and interpreted into sign language.

 Through a slow, trust-based methodology, TOD challenges conventional institutional practices by centering lived experience, mutual learning, and long-term relationship-building.
 This panel, consisting of members of the TOD dialogue group, will discuss institutional initiatives for better access, while raising critical questions about what and who is valued in current systems of representation.
 By elevating the potential for increased institutional care, the conversation invites broader reflections on accessibility, inclusion, and democratic change in the arts.